 The coastal road then turns into the Richardson Road, eventually leading to the Le Mafa Pass.
 This scenic road cuts through the mountains and offers sensational views of a lush valley that meets the blue ocean.
 On a clear day, it’s that ‘classic’ tropical island view you had in your mind when booking the trip to Samoa.

 Continue on the Le Mafa Pass road to the Fuipisia Waterfall (T7 entrance).
-Park the car and walk along the trail that eventually leads to the very top of this 55 meter high waterfall.
-The views from up here are scary and exhilarating, offering a close look nature’s awesome forces at work.
+Park the car and walk along the trail that eventually leads to the very top of this 55-meter high waterfall.
+The views from up here are scary and exhilarating, offering a close look at nature’s awesome forces at work.

 A little further down the road is my favorite waterfall in Samoa – The Sopoaga Waterfall (T10 entrance).
 Secretly emerging from the jungle, the waterfall magically cascades from one pool to another before feeding the river.
 The lush vegetation around leaves no margin of error for your thoughts – this must be what paradise looks like!

 At the fork in the road, head east on the south coast road to the To-Sua Ocean Trench (T20 entrance).
 This natural swimming hole is the face of Samoa in travel brochures and lists of places to visit before you die (so here’s your chance).

 Out of a seemingly flat grassy surface, two sinkholes are connected by a lava tube, one of which is filled with aqua blue waters delivered straight from the nearby ocean.
 Bravely step down the ladder and float for as long as you want in this magical swimming pool.